-Voting across other member states will take place between 23-26 May.
-Results cannot be announced before 11pm Brussels time 26 May to ensure the results in one country do not prejudice votes in another.
+Voting across other member states will take place between 23–26 May.
+Results cannot be announced before 11:00pm Brussels time on 26 May to ensure the results in one country do not prejudice votes in another.
 New MEPs will take up their seats on 2 July.

 Northern Ireland uses the Single Transferable Vote system to elect three MEPs.
 Voters rank candidates in order of preference and once votes have been cast, a quota (the number of votes required to win a seat) is determined.
 Any candidate who achieves the quota outright will be elected.
 The lowest ranked candidates are eliminated, and votes are transferred to other candidates.

-These different voting systems, combined with the electorate’s tendency to use the elections as a chance to express dissatisfaction with Westminster politics, have meant that candidates from parties that tend to suffer under first past the post elections have enjoyed much more success in EP elections.
+These different voting systems, combined with the electorate’s tendency to use the elections as a chance to express dissatisfaction with Westminster politics, have meant that candidates from parties that tend to suffer under First Past the Post elections have enjoyed much more success in European Parliameny elections.
 For example, in 2014, 24 UK Independence Party MEPs – more than other party standing in the UK’s European Parliament elections – were elected.

 The EU Treaty makes clear that UK and EU citizens residing in the UK can both stand, and vote, in EU Parliament elections.
 In the UK, Commonwealth citizens are also eligible to vote.

-EU27 citizens who want to vote in the UK rather than their home country have to fill in a form called the European Parliament voter registration form to ensure they do not vote in more than one country.
+EU27 citizens who want to vote in the UK rather than their home country have to fill in a European Parliament voter registration form to ensure they do not vote in more than one country.

 The 73 British MEPs would cease to be members once the UK has left the EU.
 It is unclear whether plans for a post-Brexit reconfiguration of the European Parliament would then come into effect before the 2024 European Parliament elections.

 Potentially.
-In 2014 the EU introduced the spitzenkandidat (lead candidate) process to select the new President of the EU Commission.
-This meant that rather than simply emerge from discussion in the Council, EU leaders proposed the lead candidate of the biggest Parliamentary grouping as new President of the Commission.
+In 2014, the EU introduced the spitzenkandidat (lead candidate) process to select the new President of the EU Commission.
+This meant that rather than simply emerging from discussion in the Council, EU leaders proposed the lead candidate of the biggest parliamentary grouping as the new president of the Commission.
 Jean-Claude Juncker was nominated under this process as the lead candidate of the European People’s Party.

 Most parliamentary groupings have already selected their candidates this time: these include German MEP Manfred Weber for the European People’s Party and Frans Timmermans, the Dutch Vice President of the Commission, for the Progressive Alliance of Socialists and Democrats.
-No UK MEP would boost the numbers of the EPP since the Conservatives left the grouping in 2009, but Labour MEPs would increase the numbers in the Socialists and Democrats.
-It is possible that this could make a difference to the numbers – but it is also possible that EU leaders decide to nominate a candidate from another parliamentary grouping or someone other than a designated spitzenkandidat
+No UK MEP would boost the numbers of the European People's Party since the Conservatives left the grouping in 2009, but Labour MEPs would increase the numbers in the Socialists and Democrats.
+It is possible that this could make a difference to the numbers – but it is also possible that EU leaders could decide to nominate a candidate from another parliamentary grouping or someone other than a designated spitzenkandidat.